ford-from-the-future/WorldAnvil-World-Stuff/COPILOT.md

 - Usage examples and implementation guides

 ## Usage Guide

+### ⚠️ CSS COMPLIANCE - READ FIRST
+**Before making ANY CSS modifications**, always:
+1. Review `World Anvil Structure/CSS_Limits_and_Rules.md`
+2. Ensure your changes comply with World Anvil Terms of Service
+3. Verify you're not hiding or disabling required UI elements
+4. Test changes before applying to your world

 ### Adding Fonts to World Anvil
 1. Locate the desired font in the `Third Party Fonts/` directory